EAGLE: Expert-Augmented Attention Guidance for Tuning-Free Industrial Anomaly Detection in Multimodal Large Language Models: Method

 In PatchCore, anomaly scores are computed as distances between test patch features and the memory bank, while the threshold is typically selected manually.
-To automatically compute thresholds before testing, we propose the DBT mechanism, which estimates image-level decision thresholds by modeling the distribution of anomaly scores using unsampled patch features during memory bank construction.
-Fig.~\ref{fig:5} provides an overview of the DBT pipeline.
+To automatically compute thresholds before testing, we propose the TGPS mechanism, which estimates image-level decision thresholds by modeling the distribution of anomaly scores using unsampled patch features during memory bank construction.
+Fig.~\ref{fig:4} provides an overview of the TGPS pipeline.

-A key observation motivating DBT is that only a small fraction of patch features are retained in the memory bank, while the majority are discarded during coreset sampling.
-These discarded features, although not stored in the memory bank, are still extracted from normal training images and thus encode rich information about the normal data distribution.
+A key observation motivating TGPS is that only a small fraction of patch features are retained in the memory bank, while the majority are discarded during coreset sampling.
+As illustrated in Fig.~\ref{fig:5}, we analyze the proportion of sampled and unsampled patches per training image during memory bank construction on representative classes.
+The results show that, on average, only about 10\% of patches per image are selected into the memory bank, while the unsampled patches account for approximately 90\% of all extracted features per image.

 Formally, for each training image $x_i \in X^{\text{train}} = \{x_1, x_2, \ldots, x_N\}$, where all samples are normal, we denote the set of sampled patch features as $P_i^{(s)}$ and the set of unsampled patch features as